Every martial artist wants to have the best physique in order to excel as a fighter.

 When martial artists aim to lose weight and keep their weight low, it is good to have some strategies in place.
 If they stop being careful about watching their weight soon after they reach their desired goals, it will only cause them to lose everything that they had worked so hard for.
 Make a realistic plan so that it will be actually executed and sustained over a long period.

 - Ensure that foods that trigger overeating are kept away.

 - Another way to keep the weight under check is to ‘feel full’ Taking 15 to 20 minutes to eat gives the brain the impression that they have eaten enough.

 - Take smaller portions or eat on smaller plates to avoid overeating.
 A small plate laden with food gives an illusion of having eaten a lot.

 - Rewards are a great motivation in any plan.
 But when planning to celebrate milestones in losing weight, it is important to plan rewards that don’t involve food.
-A good reward would be something like going for a movie, a massage or healthy ‘me-time.’
+A good reward would be something like going to a movie, a massage, or healthy ‘me-time.’

 - It is necessary to keep track of how well the person is doing at keeping their weight under check.
 Keep a journal or use an app that measures how much activity is done and how much food is eaten.
 Being aware of the progress or the lack of it will help stay on track and meet weight loss goals.

 Whether it is for short or long-term weight loss, the most important thing to bear in mind is that there isn’t a single formula that is applicable to everyone.
 A creative approach can be used to modify and plan a weight loss program according to the individual fighter’s physique and requirements.

 The basic tenets to follow include lowering overall carb intake, having starchy carbs rather than simple carbs, eating plenty of vegetables, lean proteins, and small quantities of healthy fats.
 It is also essential to keep the body hydrated throughout the diet.